-We could go on and on about the gear you need for Overlanding, but, this time we will start with the basics because you can’t go Overlanding without a vehicle.
+We could go on and on about the gear you need for Overlanding, but, this time we will start with the basics, because you can’t go overlanding without a vehicle.
 Here we go over what overlanding is, what overlanding vehicles are, and what vehicle can work best for you and your family regardless of family size and budget.

 When selecting a vehicle for Overlanding, many people start to get a bit overwhelmed.
 Between the gear, the hefty price tags, and the endless advice from YouTube and Social Media, it makes many people go into analysis paralysis, and in-turn, they stop looking or just grab the first 4×4 ride they see.
 Let’s not do that.

 Taking the family along (in my opinion) is the best part, however, there are a few considerations to take into account before pulling the trigger on a new Overlanding family vehicle.
 Let’s take a look at the best Overlanding vehicles for families and I’ll point out which are best for each type of scenario to assist along the way.